 But how long can chickens go without water?

-The consensus is, in normal conditions chickens can go for about 48 hours without access to any water before they start to severely dehydrate and begin to perish.
-In hot and sunny conditions, a chicken can suffer an impact on their egg production after only just a few hours of dehydration!
+The consensus is, in normal conditions, chickens can go for about 48 hours without access to any water before they start to severely dehydrate and begin to perish.
+But, in hot and sunny conditions, a chicken can suffer an impact on their egg production after only just a few hours of dehydration!

 So, it’s perfectly OK for your chickens not to have access to or drink water overnight, as they’ll be completely safe and won’t begin to show signs of dehydration till a lot longer than just overnight.
 Particularly as your chickens will be inactive and sleeping during the night so they’ll be conserving what hydration they have.